 But the point still stands that if they are having no difficulty hiring the best talent in Data Analytics and at a suitable volume, then the Talent must be out there.

-The truth is that most companies have an inadequate data analytics recruitment in place to identify, assess & secure the best talent; be that whether they are hiring for a new CEO or a new Data Scientist.
+The truth is that most companies have inadequate data analytics recruitment processes in place to identify, assess & secure the best talent; whether they are hiring for a new CEO or a new Data Scientist.

 Lou Adler says that you only need 4 things for a successful hiring process:

 3. A knowledgeable & professional recruiter (Internal or External)

 4. A comprehensive process of candidate identification and assessment